maiahalle/DS105_Group_Final_Project/README.md

 It is important to note that we decided to exclude "rt" because , while it may provide interesting information on the frequency of retweeting in a given month, our project's scope is limited only to the individual words in tweets.

-Fourth, we group and count keywords per user and list all of their tweets
+Fourth, we grouped and counted keywords per user and listed all of their tweets

 <pre><code>def add_word_count(row):
     word_freq = Counter(row["key_word_list"])